kubecost/docs/agent.md

-Installing Agent for Hosted Kubecost (Alpha)
+Installing Agent for Kubecost Cloud
 ============================================

 The _kubecost-agent_ is a lightweight Kubecost exporter that sends metrics to hosted kubecost.
 In order to install the _kubecost-agent_, you will need a specific key provided by Kubecost.

 The name of the storage key file provided by the kubecost team will have the name `kubecost-agent.key`

+> **Note**: Kubecost Cloud is currently in limited availability.
+You can learn about more about it and request an invitation [here](https://www.kubecost.com/kubecost-cloud-limited-availability/).

 ## Installation using Helm